 - The muscles in your leg may twitch for the first few months after surgery.
 This is common.
 Your muscles are getting used to the amputation. - If you have cramps, it can help to stretch the cramped muscles of both legs and breathe calmly. - You may have sensations (feelings) that seem to be coming from the part of your limb that was removed.
 This is called phantom sensation, or phantom pain.

 Phantom sensation

-- This is the feeling that your amputated limb is still there.
-This is common. - You may feel these things in the limb that was removed:
+- This is the feeling that your amoutated limb is still there.
+This is common. - You may feel these things in the limb that has been removed: - Tingling